-Our focus in traffic matters is to get you the best outcome possible, ensuring that the consequences on your daily life are minimal.
+Our Brisbane traffic lawyers focus on your matter to get you the best outcome possible, ensuring that the consequences on your daily life are minimal.

 Drink Driving, Drug Driving or Driving Under the Influence results in an automatic disqualification of your license.
 However, there are legitimate avenues to minimize the period of disqualification you may receive, including the possibility of work licences (please see below).
 Due to the seriousness of some offences, it is imperative to have competent legal representation during your hearing.

 A charge for driving unlicensed will usually result in a period of disqualification, except in limited circumstances.
 It is normally very difficult to prevent at least a small disqualification period for driving unlicensed.
 Our goal when representing you in these matters is to minimise the period for which you will be off the road.
 Additionally, if you were charged for driving on a recently expired license, you may be able to avoid suspension altogether.

 A Dangerous Driving charge usually results from serious accidents or Driver Negligence, where there has been significant injury to either people or property.
 It is a Criminal Code Act 1899 (Qld) offence and carries harsher penalties than the more minor charge of careless driving – up to and including 14 years imprisonment.
 In matters dealing with dangerous driving, elements such as the road condition and nature, the number of persons and vehicles, the speed of the vehicle and the presence of intoxicating substances in the driver’s blood should be taken into account.
 Proving that the vehicle was not operated dangerously is key in avoiding or mitigating serious penalties.